Personalize selling with product rec quizzes 👉

 Quantitative and Qualitative

-Ahh, the classic “quantitative vs qualitative” dichotomy.
+Ahh, the classic quantitative vs. qualitative dichotomy.

-This type of research is usually carried out through surveys and questionnaires and can be internal or external.
+This type of market research is usually carried out through surveys and questionnaires and can be internal or external.
 Internal quantitative research examines your current customers, while external can help you identify new customers and see the actual distribution of the whole market.
 External is more likely to be objective, as your own customers already know you and will have formed opinions.

 Examples of quantitative questions: